MG977/GIS4schools-RS/rs_fundamentals.rst

 .. _Fig_camera_SAT:
 .. figure:: /Figure/Fig_camera_SAT.png

-	The imaging camera of the Sentinel-2 satellite (credit: ESA).
+	The imaging camera of the Sentinel-2 satellite (credit: ESA – CC BY-SA IGO 3.0).

 A greyscale digital image is a **matrix** (i.e. table) of individual elements (called **pixels**) representing the **brightness** of a specific geographic location recorded in a particular **range of wavelengths of the electromagnetic spectrum** (called **spectral band**, or just **band**) (:numref:`Fig3_SAT`).